Zenadir/IGME-230-WebD/project1.md

  Shogun.
 Even in a land far away from his own he still attempts to make the right choice and help others.
 This is partially out of his own interests (saving his family) but also out of the ideology that had someone else done the same for him (risking their lives to save his family), he might not have been a father without children and a husband without a wife.
-He won't let the same thing that happened to him happen to others and so he puts his life and the sanctity of his soul on the line to collaborate with a literal portal to hell and fight against an establishment whose power is far beyond his own.
+The monk won't let the same thing that happened to him happen to others and so he puts his life and the sanctity of his soul on the line to collaborate with a literal portal to hell and fight against an establishment whose power is far beyond his own.

- EndGon, the gate to hell, is traversing the tower to preserve equilibrium.
+ EndGon, the gate to hell, is traversing the tower to preserve equilibrium in the realm.
 If the shogunate were to conquer heaven, a natural balance in power between man and spirits would be disturbed.
-Without heaven, by contrast of sensation there would be no hell: those who live without honor would be rewarded and vice-versa.
+Without heaven, by contrast of sensation there would be no hell: those who live without honor would be rewarded and the innocent would be punished.
 As a result, EndGon must preserve the balance.
 Realistically, the explanations for EndGon's and the monk's behavior don't really matter because they won't be central to gameplay.

 ## 5. Esthetic
 Aesthetically the game should be a confusing mess of saturated colors, a mosh pit of textures,